Pinera wins first round of Chile election, faces runoff

-SANTIAGO (Reuters) - Conservative billionaire Sebastian Pinera will face center-left Senator Alejandro Guillier in a runoff for Chile’s presidency next month, after placing first by a wide margin in Sunday’s first-round election.
+SANTIAGO (Reuters) - Conservative billionaire Sebastian Pinera will face center-left Senator Alejandro Guillier in a runoff for Chile’s presidency next month, after a first round vote on Sunday that Pinera won, but with fewer votes than expected.

-Both candidates would keep in place the top copper exporter’s longstanding free-market economic model, but Pinera has promised investor-friendly policies to turbocharge growth, while Guillier wants to press on with outgoing President Michelle Bachelet’s overhaul of education, healthcare and pensions.
+Both candidates would keep in place the top copper exporter’s longstanding free-market economic model, but former president Pinera has promised investor-friendly policies to turbocharge growth, while Guillier wants to press on with outgoing President Michelle Bachelet’s overhaul of education, taxes and labor.

-With 81.75 percent of votes counted, Pinera, a 67-year-old former president and businessman, had clinched 36.67 percent, falling short of the 50 percent needed for an outright victory, Chile’s electoral agency Servel said, adding that the remaining votes would not change the overall outcome.
+With over 98 percent of votes counted, Pinera, a 67-year-old businessman, had clinched 36.6 percent, falling short of the 50 percent needed for an outright victory, Chile’s electoral agency Servel said.

-Guillier, a 64-year-old bearded former TV news anchor elected to the Senate in 2013, had 22.64 percent, two points ahead of the third placed candidate, radical leftist Beatriz Sanchez, whose better-than-forecast showing could translate into gains for her party in Congress.
+Guillier, a 64-year-old bearded former TV news anchor elected to the Senate in 2013, had 22.7 percent, just over two points ahead of the third placed candidate, leftist Beatriz Sanchez, whose better than expected showing will likely ensure her Frente Amplio coalition will yield sway in Congress.

-Pinera came in under expectations by pollsters, indicating that the Dec.
-17 runoff may be a closely-fought contest.
+Pinera’s result was below pollster expectations, indicating that the Dec.
+17 runoff will likely be a more closely-fought contest than previously forecast, especially if Guillier can rally supporters of Sanchez and four other left-leaning rivals behind him.

+“We’re going to have a very competitive second round,” Pinera’s campaign chief Andres Chadwick told journalists on Sunday evening.

-The last opinion survey by CEP last month had forecast Pinera securing 42 percent of likely votes in the first round, and easily defeating Guillier in the runoff.
+The most recent opinion survey by CEP last month had forecast Pinera securing 42 percent of likely votes in the first round, and easily defeating Guillier in the runoff.

-“We’re going to have a very competitive second round,” Pinera’s campaign chief Andres Chadwick told journalists as official election results were still coming in on Sunday evening.

-Support for Guillier could surge if he can unite his five left-leaning rivals behind him.
+After a divisive race, Guillier called for “profound unity” to unite Chile’s fractured left against Pinera.

+“There are more of us, and therefore we must win in December!,” Guillier told his cheering supporters.

+“This result is very similar to the one in 2009.
+And you’ll remember that in 2009 we won the election,” Pinera said, before a buoyant crowd.

+Voter turnout was higher than expected, a factor which analysts forecast will count against Pinera if repeated in a runoff.

-Bachelet cannot run again this year because of term limits, and Guillier is one of two candidates her center-left coalition Nueva Mayoria was backing in the first-round.
+Bachelet cannot run again this year because of term limits.
+Guillier was one of two candidates her center-left coalition Nueva Mayoria backed in the first round.

+Speaking from the presidential palace on Sunday evening, she urged Chileans to vote in December, saying her policy changes were at stake.

-Guillier faces a sunnier and more polished opponent in Pinera, who oversaw robust economic growth in his 2010-2014 presidential term that overlapped with higher copper prices.
+Guillier faces a more polished opponent in Pinera, who oversaw robust economic growth in his first presidential term that overlapped with higher copper prices.

-“Today we’re going to make a decision that will impact our lives for many decades,” Pinera told journalists after voting on Sunday morning.
-“I know we’re going to pick the right path, the one that takes us to better times.”

 But he must ease fears that he would wipe out gains made in Bachelet’s government for students, women and workers - from expanding free education to strengthening unions.